squaredup/samples/dashboards/Pagerduty/readme.md

 # PagerDuty Dashboard
-This dashboard gives an overview of incidents and alerting from PagerDuty
+This dashboard gives an overview of incidents and alerting from PagerDuty.

 - Resolved – Summary donut - Resolved incidents
 - Triggered, Acknowledged, Resolved – Scalar – Insight into the current incidents of each priority